Thuynh808/HPC_CryptoCluster/README.md

 ![HPC_CryptoCluster](https://i.imgur.com/31TiOpL.png)

 ## Project Overview
 This project simulates a high-performance computing (HPC) cluster for distributed password cracking.
-Using VirtualBox, Warewulf, and Slurm, the cluster scales password-cracking tasks with John the Ripper across multiple nodes, demonstrating HPC management and pentesting capabilities.
+Using VirtualBox, **Warewulf**, and **Slurm**, the cluster scales password-cracking tasks with **John the Ripper** across multiple nodes, demonstrating HPC management and pentesting capabilities.

+The cluster utilizes stateless compute nodes, which are booted over the network using iPXE and provisioned with containerized environments managed by Warewulf.
+This approach ensures consistency, flexibility, and efficient resource utilization, as the nodes do not require persistent storage and can be quickly reconfigured or rebuilt from the central container image.

 ### Components